faunalia/qgisworkshop_org/docs/source/workshop/plugins_tutorial.rst

     * This Python module subclasses a QtGui.QDialog class and wraps the compiled\  ``.ui`` \file\  ``ui_vector_selectbypoint.py`` \.
 Notice that we import that module at the beginning with these lines\  ``from ui_vector_selectbypoint import Ui_vector_selectbypoint`` \.

-    * The whole point of this class is to abstract the the setup of the UI so we don't have to deal with GUI setup in our main Python module.
+    * The whole point of this class is to abstract the setup of the UI so we don't have to deal with GUI setup in our main Python module.
 Now when we want to create our dialog we only need to create an instance of\  ``vector_selectbypointDialog`` \class and it handles all the GUI setup.

     * This class is a good place to build dialog-specific properties such as getters and setters for input/output and things that will interact with buttons.